 - A. The EMA Director will work to ensure the availability of radiological response training for involved agencies and personnel within their jurisdiction. - B. Priorities of training will be established and met in accordance with XIV.
-NUREG Criteria O, State REP Operations Manual. - C. Authorities for scheduling and performance Ref; XIV.
-NUREG Criteria O, State REP Operations Manual. - D. General review of training records will be conducted on an annual basis and maintained at the County level to show: - 1.
-Courses scheduled. - 2.
-In-course reviews and comments. - 3.
-Courses completed. - Attendees. - E. All reports for training will be submitted through the EMA Director or as directed in XIV.
-NUREG Criteria O, State REP Operations Manual.
+NUREG Criteria O, The State of Ohio REP Plan. - C. Authorities for scheduling and performance Ref; XIV.
+NUREG Criteria O, The State of Ohio REP Plan. - D. General review of training records will be conducted on an annual basis and maintained at the County level to show: - 1.
+Courses scheduled. - In-course reviews and comments. - 3.
+Courses completed. - 4.
+Attendees.